Special Places in West Virginia

 “Revisit the 1930s in Arthurdale, West Virginia.
 Established in 1933, by the United States government, Arthurdale is the nation’s first New Deal Homestead Community.
 Created through President Franklin D. Roosevelt’s New Deal legislation, the community provided a new chance at life for residents of West Virginia who were suffering from the Great Depression.
 First Lady Eleanor Roosevelt served as the empathetic force behind the community, which became known as “Eleanor’s Little Village” because of her interest.
 Today, Arthurdale is a National Historic District that features 160 of the 165 original homesteads.”

-Photograph of Eleanor Roosevelt Dancing in Arthurdale Courtesy of Franklin D. Roosevelt Library.
+(Photograph of Eleanor Roosevelt Dancing in Arthurdale Courtesy of Franklin D. Roosevelt Library.)

-From WV Tourism: “Arthurdale was the first of 99 New Deal communities built by the federal government during the Depression.
+From West Virginia Tourism: “Arthurdale was the first of 99 New Deal communities built by the federal government during the Depression.
 Eleanor Roosevelt was deeply involved in planning the community and visited often.
 The New Deal Homestead Museum consists of 5 original buildings – Administration, Center Hall complex, Forge, Esso Station, and a Homestead house.
 Personally guided tours are available…”

 “Arthurdale – The Unknown Jewel”

 “The town of Arthurdale is located in Preston County, WV.
 This community was started by Eleanor Roosevelt, WVU and the American Friends Service Committee.
 Arthurdale was the first New Deal Homestead Community and was considered “Eleanors Little Village.”
 The community was started in the early 1930s and was managed by the government until 1947.
 The community started with 165 homesteads, of which 160 still remain.
 The community is now listed as a historical landmark and they have tours throughout the year.”
 (4:12/2008/Michelle Liga)